qiime2/q2galaxy/README.md

 This interface is currently in alpha, as such there are a few known problems and likely many other currently unknown issues.
 If you come across something you do not see listed, please create an issue!

+### Viewing QZV files
+  - To use the `view at qiime2view` links, your Galaxy instance must be running over HTTPS with appropriate CORS headers set.
+Configuring those settings can be straight-forward if you are already familiar with these terms in a production environment but it is beyond the scope of these instructions.

 ### Docker
   - Tools are not pre-installed, so the first job will take an inordinate amount of time as the environment is constructed.